Quick startFor Fine-tuning LLMs

 📑

-The list of available models includes HuggingFace text generation models we have tested as well as the not-pre-trained MOSTLY AI LSTM model.
+The list of available models includes HuggingFace text generation models and the not-pre-trained MOSTLY AI LSTM model.

 If you need to use another LLM, contact MOSTLY AI Support.